One journalist's musings about the beautiful, bizarre world in which we live

 I jumped.
 My heart stopped.

-Dan and I arrived in Oaxaca last night.
+My travel partner and I arrived in Oaxaca last night.
 This morning, we were walking into town from the outskirts.
 Neither of us have health insurance outside of the limited OHIP or AHIP.
 The last thing we needed was to be shot.

 I looked around, noticing that no one but me seemed particularly worried.
 Men with briefcases continued their walk through cobblestone streets.
 Women with babies passed by as if there were not other cares in the world.